cotes2020/jekyll-theme-chirpy/README.md

     jekyll serve
 ```

-After a while, the local service will be published at _<http://127.0.0.1:4000>_.
+After a while, navigate to the site at <http://localhost:4000>.

 ## Documentation

 For more details on usage, please refer to the tutorial on the [demo website](https://cotes2020.github.io/chirpy-demo/).
-At the same time, a copy of the tutorial is also available on the [Wiki](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).
-Please note that the tutorial is based on the [latest release](https://github.com/cotes2020/jekyll-theme-chirpy/releases), and the features of the default branch are usually ahead of the documentation.
+At the same time, a copy of the tutorial is also available on the [wiki](https://github.com/cotes2020/jekyll-theme-chirpy/wiki).
+Note that the tutorial is based on the [latest tag](https://github.com/cotes2020/jekyll-theme-chirpy/tags), and the features of the default branch are usually ahead of the documentation.

 ## Contributing